odrodrig/DevOpsWorkshop/README.md

     4. After pushing changes, go back into your pipeline in Jenkins and you should see the pipeline running automatically

-12. Go back to your browser tab that has your Play with Docker environment and click on the port number **8080**.
+12. Reload the browser page with our app

     You should now see your app running but this time, your custom welcome message will be displayed.